Njmcq/iCloud-Control/README.md

 ## Resolved Issues
 ### Crashing Finder Extension
-**Issue:** iCloud Control Finder extension may crash when experiencing an error **Solved:** Fixed in release 1.4
+**Issue:** iCloud Control Finder extension may crash when experiencing an error.

+**Solved:** Fixed in release 1.4

 ### Issue with 'Exclude selected item from iCloud' option
 **Issue:** 'Exclude selected item from iCloud' hides files and thus makes them inaccessible to the general user.

 **Solved:** Files should remain visible as of release 1.4

 ## Known Issues